 Having recently retired as business administrator of the First Presbyterian Church of Bellevue, Robert has more than 30 years of experience in professional management consulting and in senior executive positions.
 Past positions include 23 years as partner with the international accounting and consulting firm of Ernst & Young, where several of his clients were continuing care retirement committees.
-He provided professional advice during the formation of Emerald Heights.
+He provided professional advice during the formation of Emerald Heights, Emerald Communities’ first retirement venture.
 He is a graduate of the University of Redlands and is a certified public accountant.

 Daphne R. Schneider